edrichv/pygentb/README.md

 ## Example
 ```
 python3 run.py ./examples/config.toml
+gtkwave ./build/testbench.vcd
 ```
-Output is stored in the directory defined by the `outdir` key in the specified config.toml
+Output is stored in the directory defined by the `outdir` key in the specified config.toml The testbench's VCD is stored in `outdir` and it's name can be changed in the config.toml